 The webinars will address continuity-related topics and include presenters from varied backgrounds and experiences.
 A webinar is a web-based informational or training seminar (a presentation, lecture, workshop or seminar) that is transmitted over the internet.
 These webinars will feature new continuity topics once a month and are free to the public.
 Each webinar will accommodate the first 500 visitors that enter the website at the time of the webinar.
 In addition to airing live, each webinar will be recorded and viewable after it completes, for your convenience.

-Please visit the Continuity Webinar Archives page for webinars aired before November 2012.
+Please visit the Continuity Webinar Archives page for webinars aired prior to February 2014.